Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Related Work

 \section{Related Work}

-\textbf{From knowledge boundary to capability boundary.} Recent studies have examined the knowledge boundaries of large language models (LLMs), focusing on the limits of factual knowledge encoded in parameters \citep{yin2024benchmarking,li2024knowledge}.
+\textbf{From knowledge boundary to capability boundary.} Recent studies have examined the knowledge boundaries of Large Language Models (LLMs), focusing on the limits of factual knowledge encoded in parameters \citep{yin2024benchmarking,li2024knowledge}.
 For instance, \citet{wen2024perception} investigate LLMs' perception of knowledge boundary through semi-open-ended question answering. \citet{deng2025unveiling} unveil knowledge boundary of LLMs for trustworthy information access.
 These works primarily emphasize factual coverage, with retrieval-augmented generation (RAG) being a common solution to extend the accessible knowledge space \citep{gao2023retrieval,lewis2020retrieval}.

 By contrast, the capability boundary concerns what reasoning tasks LLMs can reliably solve \citep{chen2025rbf++,xue2025reliablemath,chen2024unlocking}.
 This notion is broader yet rarely formalized.
-Existing efforts typically approximate it externally: either by constructing more challenging benchmarks such as Humanity’s Last Exam (HLE) \citep{phan2025humanity}, or by designing routing mechanisms such as the GPT-5 router that delegate harder questions to more capable models \citep{openai2025gpt5}.
-In contrast, this paper investigates capability boundaries from the internal perspective of LLMs, focusing on their potential self-awareness.
+Existing efforts typically approximate it externally: either by constructing more challenging benchmarks such as Humanity’s Last Exam (HLE) \citep{phan2025humanity}, or by designing routing mechanisms such as GPT-5 router that delegate harder questions to more capable models \citep{openai2025gpt5}. \textit{In contrast, we examine whether capability boundaries are reflected in models’ internal signals.}

 \textbf{Interpretability of reasoning expressions and hidden states.} Interpretability aims to uncover how LLMs understand and execute tasks, providing insights that enhance their reliability and efficiency.
 Recent studies have approached from both reasoning expressions and hidden states.
 On the reasoning expressions side, \citet{guo2025deepseek} highlight the anthropomorphic cues, ``aha moments'', as a key role in reasoning. \citet{qian2025demystifying} tracks mutual information along the generation and finds sharp surges at specific thinking tokens (e.g., ``Hmm'', ``Wait'', ``Therefore''). \citet{bogdan2025thought} frame sentence-level importance as a counterfactual influence problem, showing that only a few critical utterances steer the reasoning trajectory.